adaltas/node-nikita/docs/content/action/sibling.md

 ## Usage

-The property is available in the [action handler](/current/action/handler) under the `sibling` property in the first argument:
+The properties are available in the [action handler](/current/action/handler) under the `sibling` property in the first argument:

 ```js
 nikita